Support Services

 4. Inform parents of their right to request that their child be returned to the school of origin if they later reconsider their decision to allow the transfer.

-The required notice shall be sent first class mail within 10 days after the district receives notice from the Commissioner of Education of the school’s designation as persistently dangerous.
-In the case of a student who is deemed to be the victim of a violent criminal offense on school grounds the notice shall be sent first class mail within 24 hours of any such determination by the Superintendent.
+The required notice will be sent first class mail within 10 days after the district receives notice from the Commissioner of Education of the school’s designation as persistently dangerous.
+In the case of a student who is deemed to be the victim of a violent criminal offense on school grounds the notice will be sent first class mail within 24 hours of any such determination by the Superintendent.

 To the extent practicable, the notice will be provided in the dominant language or mode of communication used by the parents.